 member, and from 1992 to 1993, board president.

 I follow Major League Baseball.
 My interest started as a boy with the Los Angeles Dodgers, and continued after I moved to Kansas with the Kansas City Royals.
 Then, in the past decade, I resolved to get to all active MLB parks - and, in 2009, accomplished that goal.
+I then visited the new Miami Marlins' park in 2016 and the new Atlanta Braves' venue in 2017.

 I've run eight full marathons (26.2 miles), the fastest time being 3:36:09 in the Marine Corps Marathon in 1992.
 My most recent marathon was on that course in 2000 (4:12:48).
+See my tattoos above!
 I've also run a bunch of half marathons and shorter races.
 After giving up the distance running, I have become a fairly active -- though not fast or competitive -- outdoor bicyclist in Wichita.
 And, as you can see, I've tried my luck in bungee jumping and skydiving.
 I'm still here!

 For more about the Marine Corps Marathon, click here.